MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-10-18-cost-functions-and-linear-gradient-descent.md

 ## Gradient Descent

 For higher-parameter problems, we need gradient descent.
-Gradient descent is a method of finding *local* minimums in functions by making tiny changes to the weights in $h$, our hypothesis.
+Gradient descent is a method of finding *local* minimums in functions by making tiny changes to the weights in $$h$$, our hypothesis.

 <center><div style="text-align:center; width:30%"><img src ="https://cdn-images-1.medium.com/max/1600/1*Wj0IlRPf3cSL-k-_WLy8hQ.gif" /></div></center>

 #### The formula

-To start off, the gradient descent algorithm follows this function, where $\alpha$ is the learning rate:
+To start off, the gradient descent algorithm follows this function, where $$\alpha$$ is the learning rate:

 $$
 w_j:=w_j-\alpha\frac{\delta}{\delta w_j}J(w_0,w_1)